CousinoMath/blog/blog/Advanced_Slope/README.md

 infinitely many forms.
 This lesson also touches upon continuity.
 A line must be continuous as can be seen from the slope as a ratio principle.
 Therefore, the none of the graphs can be that of a line, as they are all discontinuous.
-Students don&rsquo;t see the number line, and therefore the Euclidean plane, as continuous.
+Students don’t see the number line, and therefore the Euclidean plane, as continuous.
 Rather they see the number line as a series of disconnected points.
 They see the integers on the number line, and even some fractions.
-But students won&rsquo;t see things like `\(\sqrt{\pi}\)` on the number line.
-They don&rsquo;t even see these as numbers.
+But students won’t see things like `\(\sqrt{\pi}\)` on the number line.
+They don’t even see these as numbers.
 So when looking at a graph, the only points that students see are those that are at integer, or maybe fractional, coordinates.
 By having students deal with, and even need, tiny values of `\(run\)`, students must recognize more points on the plane.
 Hopefully, even